- Advocate for AmeriCorps Funding Nationally

-Make phone calls to Congress using this easy tool from Voices for National Service.
+Contact Congress using this easy tool from Voices for National Service.

 We have strong messaging to support AmeriCorps!
 Please feel free to reference this document for your outreach efforts.

-Advocate for State Funding for AmeriCorps Promise Fellows
+State Funding for AmeriCorps Promise Fellows

 The Alliance is requesting funding from the Minnesota Legislature to support AmeriCorps Promise Fellows.
 Currently Reading Corps, Math Corps, and College Possible all receive state funds to support their AmeriCorps members.
 You can help our efforts to support Promise Fellows!